2019 Survey: 40% of Retail Store Credit Cardholders Regret Applying

 If you frequently find yourself buying from a brand that offers a store card, like Amazon, you may be able to benefit from consistent discounts, or exclusive sales and coupons can save you money — but only if you use the card responsibly.

 If you’re applying for a one-time discount, statement credit, or signup bonus, make sure that the other features fit into your spending and shopping habits so you’ll get more out of the card.
 If you’re going to use a special financing offer, be sure that you can pay off your balance in full and on time.

-Credit Card Insider commissioned SurveyMonkey to conduct this online survey of 3,771 adults over the age of 18.
+Credit Card Insider commissioned SurveyMonkey to conduct this online survey of 3,771 adults over the age of 18 in the United States.
 All fieldwork was completed from September 6–7, 2019.
 This survey employed a non-probability-based sample during collection to provide nationally representative results.